wp-plugins/vat-ecsl/readme.txt

 = 1.0.9 =

 Fixed a problem with the EDD integration which was missing a date element.

+= 1.0.10 =

+Updated references to the service site

 == Upgrade Notice ==